 Following sterilisation, unwrapped instruments are stored for up to one day in a clinical area.
-Instruments are not stored on open work surfaces, they are protected from contamination [in mini-racks placed in cupboards] [in covered drawer inserts] [in covered trays].
-All unwrapped instruments stored in clinical areas are sent for reprocessing at the [beginning] [end] of the day.
+Instruments are not stored on open work surfaces, they are protected from contamination in covered drawer inserts/boxes or in covered trays.
+All unwrapped instruments stored in clinical areas are reprocessed end of the day.